awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

 ## Take and upload the snapshot<a name="migration-take-snapshot"></a>

-Although you can use the [repository\-s3](https://opensearch.org/docs/opensearch/snapshot-restore/#amazon-s3) plugin to take snapshots directly to S3, you have to install the plugin on every node, tweak `opensearch.yml`, restart each node, add your AWS credentials, and finally take the snapshot\.
+Although you can use the [repository\-s3](https://opensearch.org/docs/opensearch/snapshot-restore/#amazon-s3) plugin to take snapshots directly to S3, you have to install the plugin on every node, tweak `opensearch.yml` \(or `elasticsearch.yml` if using an Elasticsearch cluster\), restart each node, add your AWS credentials, and finally take the snapshot\.
 The plugin is a great option for ongoing use or for migrating larger clusters\.

 For smaller clusters, a one\-time approach is to take a [shared file system snapshot](https://opensearch.org/docs/opensearch/snapshot-restore/#shared-file-system) and then use the AWS CLI to upload it to S3\.
 If you already have a snapshot, skip to step 4\.

 ****To take a snapshot and upload it to Amazon S3****

-1. Add the `path.repo` setting to `opensearch.yml` on all nodes, and then restart each node\.
+1. Add the `path.repo` setting to `opensearch.yml` \(or `Elasticsearch.yml`\) on all nodes, and then restart each node\.

    ```
    path.repo: ["/my/shared/directory/snapshots"]